sbonds/autocreate-azure-az-container/README.md

 * Docker
 * Ansible

 Due to that second one, this process will only work on Linux.
+Automating this setup could lead to a CI/CD based auto-build and auto-deploy of a new Docker image based on changes made to the master branch.

 ## Running the Ansible Playbook